-3.15 Special Exceptions
+2.15 Special exceptions

-Officers wishing to enter into a contract where there is deemed to be a 'special exception' must obtain prior approval from the Director Administration.
-Competitive tenders/quotations need not be obtained where the Director Administration is satisfied that:
+Officers wishing to enter into a contract where there is deemed to be a 'special exception' must obtain prior approval from the Head of Finance and Procurement.
+Competitive tenders or quotations need not be obtained where the Head of Finance and Procurement is satisfied that:

-- i) the goods or materials are purchased or sold at auction, public fairs or markets; - ii) the provision of goods, services or works are obtainable only from one supplier and no satisfactory alternative is available; - iii) there are less than three suppliers known to be in the market for particular goods, services or works.
-In such cases, tenders shall be invited from such lesser number of suppliers; - iv) the prices of the goods, services or works are wholly controlled by trade organisations or government order and no reasonable satisfactory alternative is available; - v) tenders have or will be invited on behalf of any consortium, collaboration or similar body of which the Authority can utilise, in accordance with any method adopted by such a body; - vi) such purchase of goods, services or works as the Authority may from time to time deem expedient to make in the open market; - vii) where the goods, services or works are so urgently required as not to permit the invitation of tenders.
-In such case, the prior approval of the duty Principal Officer must be obtained; or - viii) an existing third party framework agreement can be used.
+- a) the goods or materials are purchased or sold at auction, public fairs or markets; - b) the provision of goods, services or works is obtainable only from one supplier and no satisfactory alternative is available; - there are less than three suppliers known to be in the market for particular goods, services or works.
+In such cases, tenders shall be invited from such lesser number of suppliers; - the prices of the goods, services or works are wholly controlled by trade organisations or government order and no reasonable satisfactory alternative is available; - e) tenders have or will be invited on behalf of any consortium, collaboration or similar body which the Authority can utilise, in accordance with any method adopted by such a body; - f) such purchase of goods, services or works as the Authority may from time to time deem expedient to make in the open market; - g) where the goods, services or works are so urgently required as not to permit the invitation of quotes or tenders.
+In such case, the prior approval of the duty Principal Officer must be obtained; or - h) an existing third party framework agreement can be used.
 In addition, prior approval of the Supply Chain Manager must be obtained.

-Where a Contract or agreement is entered into under Section 3.15 (above) and its value is more than £2,000, a report must be submitted to the Director Administration prior to entering into the Contract or agreement or as soon as possible thereafter if paragraphs 3.15 (vii) applies.
+Where a contract or agreement is entered into under section 2.15 (above) and its value is more than £2,000, a report must be submitted to the Head of Finance and Procurement prior to entering into the contract or agreement or as soon as possible thereafter if paragraph 2.15 (g) applies.

-Where a contract or agreement is entered into under paragraph 15 (above) and its value exceeds £100,000, a report must be submitted to the Authority or an appropriate committee prior to entering into the contract or agreement or as soon as possible thereafter if paragraph 3.15(vii) applies.
+Where a contract or agreement is entered into under paragraph 2.15 (above) and its value exceeds £100,000, a report must be submitted to the Authority prior to entering into the contract or agreement or as soon as possible thereafter if paragraph 2.15 (g) applies.

-Where an exception has been granted under Section 3.15 (vi) it will be deemed to be in force until such time when an alternative method of procurement is considered to represent better value for money.
-Once the original report has been submitted to the Director Administration, no further reports are required when items are called off the original Contract.
+Where an exception has been granted under section 2.15 (e) it will be deemed to be in force until such time when an alternative method of procurement is considered to represent better value for money.
+Once the original report has been submitted to the Head of Finance and Procurement, no further reports are required when items are called off the original contract.

-4. CROSS REFERENCES
+3. CROSS REFERENCES

-Standing Order 1/6 - Authorisation, Certification and Retention of Documents
+Standing Order 1/6 - Authorisation or Expenditure and Certification and Retention of Documents